Police back off as peaceful protests push deep reforms

 On Sunday, Floyd’s body arrived in Texas for a third and final memorial service, said Houston Police Chief Art Acevedo.
 A viewing is planned for Monday in Houston, followed by a service and burial Tuesday in suburban Pearland.

-Seiner reported from New York, Kruesi from Nashville, Tennessee, Pane from Boise, Idaho.
+Seiner reported from New York, Pane from Boise, Idaho, and Kruesi from Nashville, Tennessee.
 Associated Press writers around the world contributed.